rapidsai/cuspatial/docs/source/developer_guide/contributing_guide.md

-# How to Contribute
+# How to Contribute to cuSpatial

-This documentation provides high-level overview of contributing to cuspatial.

 `cuSpatial` is a part of the RAPIDS community.
-Developers should follow the same guidelines that applies to RAPIDS when contributing to cuspatial.
-RAPIDS [contributing section](https://docs.rapids.ai/contributing) walks through the process of identifying an issue, submit and merging a PR.
+When contributing to cuSpatial, developers should follow the RAPIDS contribution guidelines.
+The RAPIDS documentation [contributing section](https://docs.rapids.ai/contributing) walks through the process of identifying an issue, submitting and merging a PR.

 ## Directory structure and file naming